MaxLubale/ARA.AI/README.md

 Contributions are welcome!
 If you would like to contribute to the project, please fork the repository and submit a pull request.

 ## License
-Galaxy Chatbot is released under the MIT License.
+Ara Chatbot is released under the MIT License.